We may receive a commission on purchases made from links.

 KFC's chicken isn't any more complicated than most fried chicken recipes, although it does contain more ingredients.
 The flavorful coating is created by combining flour with 11 herbs and spices, so get ready to load up the grocery cart with salt, dried thyme, dried basil, dried oregano, celery salt, ground black pepper, ground yellow mustard, paprika, garlic salt, ground ginger, and ground white pepper.
 You'll need as much as a quarter cup of some of these spices, so make sure you have plenty on the spice rack before you get started.
 The full list of ingredients (along with the step-by-step instructions) can be found at the end of this article.

-In addition to the spices, you'll also need a whole chicken, neutral oil for frying (like canola or peanut), buttermilk, a large egg, and all-purpose flour.
+In addition to the spices, you're also going to need a whole chicken, neutral oil for frying (like canola or peanut), buttermilk, a large egg, and all-purpose flour.
 Finally, be sure to have some measuring spoons handy, as well as a few mixing bowls, a large pot or electric tabletop fryer, and a baking sheet lined with an oven-safe rack.

 The first step to copycat KFC chicken is breaking down a whole chicken